thetalkingcaat/vectaria-darkmodecss/README.md

 the css cotains:
-- darkmode for hotbar, backpack, chest , tp request
+- darkmode for hotbar, backpack, chest , tp request and daily task interface
 - custom font and prompt
 - transparent background for stats